jcsoriano/laravel-crud-templates/README.md

 ### Generated Routes

-It will automatically register the following routes in your `routes/api.php` file:
+The command automatically registers the following routes in your `routes/api.php` file:

 | HTTP Method | URI | Action | Description |
 |-------------|-----|--------|-------------|